 This is one of the most useful things to understand about SaaS website messaging.
 These three words mean different things, and the best websites know when to use each one.

-A feature is a specific function or capability your product offers, such as AI-powered translation and dubbing into multiple languages.
-A benefit explains how that feature helps the user by making content accessible to people from different countries and languages.
 An outcome is the final result the user achieves, such as reaching global audiences faster, increasing growth opportunities, and expanding without language barriers.

 Most SaaS websites stop at features.
 Good ones reach the benefit.
 The best ones get to the outcome.